mattwparas/helix-file-watcher/README.md

 # Helix file watcher plugin

 This is a helix plugin made using steel.
-To install, you can use the `forge` command line tool, which also required having a rust toolchain installed.
+To install, you can use the `forge` command line tool, which also requires having a rust toolchain installed.

 You can either clone the repo and then from the root run: